Bloodstone Properties, Facts and Photos

 blood stone depicted in hieroglyphs

-More Bloodstone Facts
+More About Bloodstone

 Bloodstone is mined predominantly in India, Australia, Siberia, Scotland, Brazil and the United States.

-According to the traditional and ayurvedic birthstone chart bloodstone is the birthstone for March.
-Aquamarine and jasper are listed as alternatives.
+According to the Traditional and Ayurvedic Birthstone Chart, bloodstone is the birthstone for March.
+Aquamarine and Jasper are listed as alternatives.

-Bloodstone Healing Properties
+Healing Properties of Bloodstone

+Bloodstone is associated with the base chakra, also known as the root chakra.
+This energy field is located close to the base of the spine.
 The base chakra has been likened to the roots that secure body and soul to Earth.
-It focuses on survival, instinct and stability.
+It focuses on survival, instinct, and stability.

-On an emotional level bloodstone reduces irritability, aggressiveness and impatience.
+On an emotional level, bloodstone reduces irritability, aggressiveness and impatience.
 It assists in connecting one's inner self with the spiritual realm hence provides a sense of harmony and inner peace in daily life.

 Bloodstone is prized for its grounding energy and ability to provide clarity and focus during times of stress or emotional turmoil.